 Champions League final 2024: When and where the match is and how to watch it on TV

-The Champions League is drawing towards its conclusion with the second legs of the quarter-finals taking place this week (on April 16-17).
+The Champions League is drawing towards its conclusion with the second legs of the quarter-finals taking place this week.

+Kylian Mbappé struck twice as Paris St Germain capitalised on the dismissal of Barcelona’s Ronald Araujo to qualify for the semi-finals with a 4-1 win in the second leg.

+In another pulsating quarter-final, Borussia Dortmund went 2-0 up through Julian Brandt and Ian Maatsen before a Mats Hummels own goal and Angel Correa’s strike levelled the score.
+Atletico Madrid were in the driving seat but the hosts responded superbly with Niclas Fullkrug and Marcel Sabitzer scoring to ignite celebrations in Dortmund.

 Manchester City and Arsenal are still flying the flag for the Premier League, drawing 3-3 with Real Madrid and 2-2 with Bayern Munich, respectively, in the first legs.